Intent

 Physics:

 Working scientifically is also covered within the curriculum and is an ongoing area of learning.
 It is incorporated into the different topic areas of science as well as STEM activities or themed days/ weeks.
-Children are taught the different enquiry types through scientific characters found in every classroom and use these within their work.
+Children are taught the different enquiry types through scientific characters found in every classroom.
+In addition, we annually celebrate World Space Week and British Science Week, promoting an enthusiasm for science and a desire to learn, explore and problem-solve.
+We are also proud to be a partnership school with Drax Power Station and work closely with engineers from Drax to enrich our curriculum.

 Impact